JoanyMarino/DataQualityInHealth/README.md

 the maintainer of that package.

+### Packages

+Old classification:

-### Core tools for data quality assessments
+1. Core tools for data quality assessments

--   `r pkg("dataquieR", priority = "core")`: dataquieR is designed to conduct data quality assessments in data collections for research.
-     It makes strong use of metadata (e.g. collected in spreadsheets) and checks the formal compliance of study data with expectations defined in the metadata.
-     The data quality assessments cover the dimensions completeness, consistency, and accuracy, as proposed by the framework of Schmidt et al. (2020).
-     For technical details see Richter et al. (2021).

-### Tools that assisst data quality assessments
+2. Tools that assist in data quality assessments

-### Tools that provide a GUI for non-programmers
+3. Tools that provide a GUI for non-programmers

+New classification (maybe in reverse order?):

+1. Packages that focus on descriptive overviews and on data exploration.
+2. Packages that require an input of rules to perform a series of highly focused checks.
+3. Packages that combine a broad range of descriptive features with the possibility to perform targeted checks.

 </div>